KAT-Advanced-Medical/KAM/ISSUES.md

 * Something isn't working with stitching (Still requires confirmation of a problem)
 * ACE is logging that some Actions don't have a treatment time.
 But they have one.
-* There are duplicate 'Take Painkillers' actions visible when you ACE interact with someone's head

 ## Resolved Issues